Fossicking is a regulated activity in Queensland and requires a fossicking licence.

 This page explains where you can fossick in Queensland and what permissions are required.
 Remember, no matter where you fossick, you must have a fossicking licence and follow fossicking rules.

-Fossicking is not permitted in national parks, conservation parks, wildlife reserves, state forests and state timber reserves.
+Fossicking is not permitted in national parks, conservation parks and wildlife reserves. state forests and state timber reserves.

 Specified fossicking areas have been created to allow easy access for fossicking.
 In these areas you don’t need to obtain special permission from the landowner.